 For most of our history the mainstay of the club’s activities were Track & Field competitions in the summer and cross-country in the winter.
 By the 1990’s we were competing in five T&F leagues, which meant putting out teams covering all age groups from U11 to Veteran most week-ends in the summer, plus some mid-week teams.

-The appeal of league competition has diminished in Scotland since 2000, as fewer clubs were able to compete across the age and event ranges (a trend encouraged by Scottish Athletics promoting single division super-club leagues).
 In spite of being a relatively small club, in 2001 our Men’s 4 x 100m relay team set the record in the Central & South of Scotland League with a time of 44.1s, and in 2002 we were runner-up club in the Scottish Athletics “Club of the Year” Awards following the successes of our juniors in National relay competitions where we had 3 medal winning teams, and at the Edinburgh International Games.

 Harmeny Pentland Runners (now part of Harmeny AC): Although the club has always had a few adult road-runners it wasn’t until 1997 that Bob & Anne Douglas set up a Sunday morning running group.
 In 2002 we were one of the first Scottish clubs to join in the jogScotland scheme launched by Scottish Athletics to promote the recreational side of running.
 We introduced the branding of Harmeny Pentland Runners to encourage non-competitive runners, and Bob & Anne worked with former UK Olympic competitor Christina Boxer to get our first Wednesday evening jogScotland beginner programme under way.

 We have run jogScotland beginner programmes every year since, and the Sunday and Wednesday groups have expanded to encompass runners of all abilities.